 Ruben is a surfer with a physics degree and a passion for all things scientific.
-He appears on the ABC’s flagship science program, Catalyst and was the first resident scientist on Play School.
-He visits primary and high schools, speaks at conferences, MC’s events, writes online science education resources for teachers and children’s books full of experiments.
+He appears on ABC Television’s flagship science program, Catalyst and was the first resident scientist on Play School.
+He speaks at conferences, MC’s events, visits primary and high schools, publishes resources for teachers and writes children’s books full of experiments.
 He has appeared on Studio 3, Sleek Geeks, Roller Coaster, Triple J’s Super Request, ABC Local Radio, Can We Help, Sunrise, Today and Mornings with Kerri-Anne.

 Ruben studied physics at the Queensland University of Technology.
-His first job was designing thin film, multilayer optical coatings and manufacturing them using physical vapour deposition (evaporative and electron beam) for gas and solid state laser applications at Laserdyne Technologies Pty Ltd on the Gold Coast.
+He graduated in 1993 and worked at Laserdyne Technologies Pty Ltd on the Gold Coast designing and manufacturing thin film, multilayer optical coatings and using physical vapour deposition (evaporative and electron beam) techniques for gas and solid state laser applications .

-Ruben returned to his studies and completed his Graduate Diploma in Science Communication at the Australian National University in 1995.
-As part of the coursework, Ruben and fourteen other young scientists toured regional Australia with the Shell Questacon Science Circus performing science shows in primary and high schools as part of a graduate diploma in science communication.
-He had found his calling.
+Ruben completed a Graduate Diploma in Science Communication at the Australian National University in 1995.
+As part of the coursework, Ruben and fourteen other science graduates toured with the Shell Questacon Science Circus performing science shows in primary and high schools as part of a graduate diploma in science communication.

 Ruben’s Ph.D topic was an “Assessment of the impact of shark meshing on the risk of shark attack” but, sadly, he got extremely distracted by a grand idea and never completed the study (Christopher Ness is now working on the question at the University of Sydney.)